SalK91/convex_optimization/docs/convex/12_vector.md

 - Weighted inner product: $\langle x,y\rangle_W = x^\top W y$ for some symmetric positive-definite matrix $W$.
 Here $\|x\|_W = \sqrt{x^\top W x}$ is a weighted length.
 Such inner products appear in preconditioning: by choosing $W$ cleverly, one can measure distances in a way that accounts for scaling in the problem (e.g. the Mahalanobis distance uses $W = \Sigma^{-1}$ for covariance $\Sigma$).

 - Function space inner product: $\langle f, g \rangle = \int_a^b f(t)\,g(t)\,dt$.
 This turns the space of square-integrable functions on $[a,b]$ into an inner product space (a Hilbert space, $L^2[a,b]$).
 In machine learning, this is the basis for kernel Hilbert spaces, where one defines an inner product between functions to lift optimization into infinite-dimensional feature spaces.

-> Any vector space with an inner product has an orthonormal basis (via the Gram–Schmidt process).
-Gram–Schmidt is fundamental in numerical algorithms to orthogonalize vectors and is used to derive the QR decomposition: any full-rank matrix $A \in \mathbb{R}^{m\times n}$ can be factored as $A = QR$ where $Q$ has orthonormal columns and $R$ is upper triangular.
-This factorization is widely used in least squares and optimization because it provides a stable way to solve $Ax=b$ and to analyze subspaces.
-For example, for an overdetermined system ($m>n$ i.e. more equations than unknowns), $Ax=b$ has a least-squares solution $x = R^{-1}(Q^\top b)$, and for underdetermined ($m<n$), $Ax=b$ has infinitely many solutions, among which one often chooses the minimal-norm solution using the orthonormal basis of the range.

 Applications in optimization: Inner product geometry is indispensable in convex optimization.